Troops to Teachers Program

 Troops to Teachers (TTT) is a program run by the Department of Defense (DoD) and the Defense Activity for Non-Traditional Educational Support (DANTES) whose objective is to recruit military personnel who would like to become a teacher to serve low-income families in the US in high-need subject areas.
 This program also assists service members find civilian employment and adjust to civilian life after discharge from the military.

 Bonus incentives up to $10,000 for teaching in a high-need district

 *NOTE: The stipend may be used to pay for any approved teacher licensure program in any state-accredited college.
 The stipend may not be used for training principals, guidance counselors or private-school teachers.
 Participants hired to teach in a setting where 50% or more of the students are on free or reduced lunches or their Individual Disability Education Act (IDEA) percentage meets the criteria specified by the Department of Education are eligible for a $10,000 bonus.
 Acceptance of any monies obligates the Troops to Teachers participant to teach for three years in a poverty-level school.

 Military Status Requirements:

-Learn more by reading the TTT Fact Sheet or by visiting the Virginia TTT website.
+Learn more by visiting the Virginia TTT website.
 You may also go to the national DANTES Troops to Teachers website for more information.